READ-BioMed/brateval/README.txt

 Based on the examples above, using maven consider the following call from the directory where the software was installed to perform entity comparison:

-mvn exec:java -Dexec.mainClass=au.com.nicta.csp.brateval.CompareEntities -Dexec.args="evaluation_set_folder groundtruth_set_folder exact_match"
+mvn exec:java -Dexec.mainClass=au.com.nicta.csp.brateval.CompareEntities -Dexec.args="-e evaluation_set_folder -g groundtruth_set_folder -s exact"

 and the following one for relation comparison:

-mvn exec:java -Dexec.mainClass=au.com.nicta.csp.brateval.CompareRelations -Dexec.args="evaluation_set_folder groundtruth_set_folder exact_match -verbose"
+mvn exec:java -Dexec.mainClass=au.com.nicta.csp.brateval.CompareRelations -Dexec.args="-e evaluation_set_folder -g groundtruth_set_folder -s exact -verbose"

 The software has been used to produce results for the Variome corpus presented in the following publication: